RaphaelHuang1389/sports/README.md

-# Natural Language Processing
+# Sports Predictions

 ## Dartmouth Machine Learning Club

-This repository is for the NLP Section.
+This repository is for the Sports Statistics Prediction Section.

 ## Getting Started